rjferguson21/big-bang/docs/developer/ci-workflow.md

 For _most_ of the infrastructure testing, `terraform` is chosen as the IAC tool of choice for infrastructure that BigBang owns, while the cluster creation process follows the vendors recommended installation process.

-The infrastructure pipeline is designed to have _no_ human interaction, and are scoped to the lifecycle of the pipeline.
+The infrastructure pipeline is designed to have _no_ human interaction, and is scoped to the lifecycle of the pipeline.
 This means a single pipeline is fully responsible for provisioning infrastructure, but just as important, deprovisioning infrastructure, ensuring resources are not orphaned.

 More information on the full set of infrastructure tests are below: